Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Packages/com.unity.formats.alembic/Documentation~/ref_Exporter.md

 Use these settings to determine the set of target GameObject(s) for the current capture.
 Once the capture begins, the target set is locked and does not change.
 Enabling or disabling a GameObject in the target set does not affect the capture.
 Any GameObjects generated after the start of the capture are not included.

-> ***Warning:*** Deleting a target GameObject in the middle of a capture interrupts the capture, and the Alembic file may have a non-uniform number of samples as a result.
-Some software may not handle this properly.
+> ***Warning:*** Deleting a target GameObject in the middle of a capture interrupts the capture, and the Alembic file might have a non-uniform number of samples as a result.
+Some software might not handle this properly.

 ![Capture Settings section](images/abc_export_options_C.png)